 The Office of Global Education collaborates with colleges and schools to determine the most appropriate Global Study programs that meet curricular goals and requirements.
 Programs should retain the level of academic rigor expected on the Denver campus combined with the unique engagement opportunities of the overseas location.
 All proposals must have the support of the Department Chair and/or the Dean’s office.
 Courses may be offered at the undergraduate level, graduate level, or both.
 Courses may also be cross-listed among departments, but this must be done well in advance with the consent of the associated department and college.1

 Before beginning the proposal process, we urge you to meet with the Global Education staff to discuss your intentions, location, logistics, etc. OGE uses an online proposal application process for all faculty interested in leading students on a course abroad.
-The proposal application will open in late spring for all programs to take place the following academic year.
+The proposal application will open in early spring for all programs to take place the following academic year.
 For Winter programs, the application is due April 15 the prior year; for Maymester/Summer programs, the application is due July 1 the prior year.

 Faculty should be aware of the International Travel Policy for Students.
-Proposals for programs in countries with a State Department Travel Advisory of a Level 3 (Reconsider Travel) will have to go through a rigorous appeal process.
+Proposals for programs in countries with a U.S. State Department Travel Advisory of a Level 3 (Reconsider Travel) will have to go through a rigorous appeal process.

 Submitted proposals will be reviewed by the Global Education Advisory Committee (GEAC).
 A successful program is one that is fully developed by the proposal deadline; experience has shown that successful recruitment requires significant advanced planning.
 Please note that OGE will not begin marketing your program until it is approved by GEAC.
-GEAC reserves the right to deny a proposal submission.
+GEAC reserves the right to deny a proposal submission.2

 Experience and formal studies indicate that faculty members are the single most effective means to promote a study abroad program.
 We expect faculty to play a big part in the promotion of their program.
 Some ways faculty can get involved are: